Montana-Media-Arts/220-creative-coding2-Spring2020-course/modules/week-12/_posts/2001-01-03-Tinkercad-Code-Blocks.md

 For your portion, click on **New Design** and create something that introduces new shapes, and have them do something like move around and rotate.
 Try something fun.

-Don't worry it will automatically save.
+Don't worry; it will automatically save.